 Weed barriers prevent weeds from growing and greatly reduce the amount of labor needed to maintain a garden or landscape.
 Preventing weed growth ensures that your plants have plenty of room to grow and don't have to compete with unwanted weeds for sunlight, water and nutrients.
 Any material that blocks the sun and covers the ground can act as a weed barrier, but tiles are ideal because they add visual interest and a walking surface to the garden.
-Does this Spark an idea?

 Pull up all the weeds from the area you wish to use tiles as a weed barrier.